Automating-GIS-processes/2018/README.md

-# 2018
+# Automating GIS Processes 2018
-redirects to 2018 version of the course
+GitHub pages for this repository edirect to 2018 version of the course at: https://automating-gis-processes.github.io/site/2018/